jarczano/jarczano/README.md

 ### Professional Experience

-I have been working independently on a project for a startup for a year.
-This project focuses on integrating smartphones with devices based on the ESP32 platform, enabling the creation of unique technological solutions.
+Designed and implemented software for the entire system, integrating smartphones with devices based on the ESP32 platform.
+This facilitated the creation of unique technological solutions from the ideation phase to implementation.
+Conducted research to conceive innovative solutions

-**My Tasks and Achievements:**
+- Collected, processed, and automated databases for the application using Pandas and Numpy.
+- Developed, implemented, and optimized prototype backend algorithms in Python.
+- Created mathematical models forming the foundation for key algorithms responsible for system automation.
-- **Mobile Application:** I have developed a mobile application for the Android platform using Kotlin.
-This application serves as the key user interface for our project.
+- Developed a mobile application for Android using Kotlin, featuring a back-end responsible for database operations, computational tasks, and real-time data exchange with a microcontroller through Bluetooth.
-- **Device Construction:** I have been involved in the comprehensive process of creating the device, including electronics design, microcontroller programming, work on mechanical components, and 3D printing.
-- **Website:** I have developed the project's website and have been responsible for marketing activities.
+- Developed software in Arduino IDE (based on C++) as the back-end for the ESP32 microcontroller, facilitating real-time data exchange with an Android mobile application through wireless communication.

 This has been a unique experience that has allowed me to develop skills in various technological domains.